 Look closely at any fees you’ll be charged.
 If they can be waived, assess whether you can keep the balance high enough to hit the minimums.

 This amount can be as little as $1, but some larger banks require you to keep thousands in the account.
-If you fall under this threshold, your account will be closed.

 Access and Customer Support